 Raoul shows me more paintings he’s just completed, and his plans for works on paper for an upcoming show in Israel.
 He’s talking and gesticulating and pulling out other huge narrative works and telling me about them.
 He’s most excited about his newest paintings, still-wet still lives of fish and lemons, where he’s working out compositions and color relationships, painting over old paintings, and using deep purples instead of browns.
 He tells me about a new mural he painted at Zen West, a new bar and café that opened in Belvedere Square, and a mural he just had installed at the Baltimore Convention Center.

-Its just energizing being there, in the midst of frenetic production and a raw sort of joy, years and years of working on the same problems and issues in paint, and loving it.
-Of course, there is the dark side of it.
+Its energizing being there, in the midst of frenetic production and a raw sort of joy, years and years of working on the same problems and issues in paint, and loving it.
+Of course, there is the dark side.
 “Doubt and despair are essential elements,” he acknowledges.
 “You always have to ask a new question, and risk failure, and that can be draining.
 But, if that isn’t in the work, its just decoration.”

 What about fame?
-What about solo shows and getting your name ‘out there’?
-Again, Middleman was happy to share his opinions on this.
+What about solo shows and getting your name out there?
+Again, Middleman was happy to share his opinions.
 “Fame can be a viper of self-interest.
 It’s insatiable.
 Once we get some attention, especially artists, we can’t help but want more.
 But then, if it becomes your focus, you can loose concentration on the work, which is what it’s all about.
 But, it’s also important to show your work.
 It’s very satisfying to sell work.
 I think its important to keep a balance, but try to stay grounded in your studio practice.”

 There’s something healthy and exciting about speaking this honestly about what it means to be an artist and to make a career out of it.
 I ask Raoul once more about the issue of failure.
 All of us in this field experience it so much and so often – rejection letters in the mail, competition in the job field, jurors who don’t see the merit in our work, the necessity of sometimes making bad paintings – it’s so tough.
 “Sometimes the world smiles on your efforts and other times you fail.
 Failure motivates one to keep on trying; it establishes a future and possibilities of discovery.
 Success is a cop-out to commodity.
 The teacher who doesn’t practice the craft doesn’t experience failure, therefore, has only smug answers in the hip pocket and parcels out to students conventional banalities and trite formulaic procedures of academic ilk.
 Without failure art cannot renew itself and becomes surface manner.”